mhsteppan/cor2Venn/README.md

 ### Example on the 16 PF

 Openpsychometrics.org published a dataset on N=49,159 individuals responding to Cattell's 16 Personality Factors Questionnaire.
-In
+The autorecode function automatically inverts variables (*-1), if they are negatively correlated with the closest cluster of variables.
+Using "shownetwork=TRUE" you can visualize the network of the most strongly correlating variables.
+Correlations < networkthreshold will not be depicted.

 ```R